oyvczfo05177/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the unpredictable nature of users and the potential for unexpected issues to arise.
 It serves as a reminder to always strive for improvement and to be prepared for the unexpected in the ever-evolving field of programming.

+# 2023-11-29
+- "Today's programming wisdom is to write code that is easy to understand and maintain.
+This means using clear and descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
+Remember, code is read more often than it is written, so make it easy for others (and your future self) to read and understand."